bluesillybeard/Pinc/readme.md

         - zero compile time dependencies (other than a compiler)
         - multiple windows on desktop platforms
         - arbitrary draw surfaces
-- Why support OpenGL 2.1
+- Why support OpenGL 2.1.
+It's so old! (and deprecated)
     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
-It sounds stupid, but as a stupid person I think it's a great reason.
+It sounds stupid, but as a stupid person myself, I think it's a great reason.
 This was partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
+    - It's the most widely supported graphics API, hands down.
+You'd be hard pressed to find a platform that doesn't have some way to get OpenGL 2 apps running.
+        - I would use OpenGL 1.x but that doesn't have shaders which are pretty much fundamental to any half-decent graphics API.
+    - It's the simplest low-level cross platform graphics API, so getting started is easier.
+- Why use X11 / Win32 / Cocoa directly
+    - To minimize dependencies
+    - GLFW is hardwired to bond each window to a GL context permanently, which is fundamentally incompatible to how this library works
+    - SDL is difficult to work with in terms of getting it to cross-compile